zeddee/Content/go-ethereum-guides/go-ethereum-docker/README.md

 Notes:

-- Geth exposes JSON-RPC service on port 8545
+- geth exposes JSON-RPC service on port 8545
 - Need to expose JSON-RPC service on `0.0.0.0`.
 By default, publishes to `127.0.0.1`, which only allows `localhost` access internally.
 Publishing to `0.0.0.0` allows **public** access your `go-client` container's RPC service. **DO NOT DO THIS IN PRODUCTION**.
 (1) re-check why this is necessary (2) check if this is only applicable to Docker on macOS, because Linux Docker containers all have publicly accessible IP addresses (IIRC).